tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <a name="add"></a>
-<pre><em>method</em> <strong style="color:#008AB8">add</strong>(transformer, name=None, columns=None, train_only=False)
+<pre><em>method</em> <strong style="color:#008AB8">add</strong>(transformer, columns=None, train_only=False)
 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L510">[source]</a></div></pre>
 Add a transformer to the current branch.
 If the transformer is not fitted, it is fitted on the complete training set.
 Afterwards, the data set is transformed and the transformer is added to atom's pipeline.
-If the transformer is a sklearn Pipeline, every step will be transformed independently on the complete data set.
+If the transformer is a sklearn Pipeline, every transformer is merged independently with atom.

 !!!note
     If the transformer doesn't return a dataframe,  the column naming happens as